-Soon after Sri Lanka’s independence, the Sinhalese leaders began to appease the Sinhala-Buddhist majority.
-Over the years, the Tamil population resented the majority domination, ultimately culminating in The Liberation Tigers of Tamil Eelam (LTTE) in 1976.
+Soon after Sri Lanka’s independence, Sinhalese leaders began to appease the Sinhala Buddhist majority.
+Over the years, the Tamil population resented the majority domination, ultimately culminating in the Liberation Tigers of Tamil Eelam (LTTE) in 1976.

-LTTE had waged a violent campaign against the Sinhala majority.
-In the process, LTTE suppressed its population by virtually establishing itself as a Tamil state.
-It was the “longest active secessionist movement” until its defeat in 2009.[2]
+The LTTE had waged a violent campaign against the Sinhala majority.
+In the process, the LTTE suppressed its population by virtually establishing itself as a Tamil state.
+It was the โlongest active secessionist movementโ until its defeat in 2009.[2]

-In this article, I would like to address the political character of the Sri Lankan state that had enabled the crisis to unfold and highlight the structural and temporal factors.
-I will further discuss the political transformation of the conflict over a specific period until its controversial end in May 2009.
+In this article, I aim to examine the political nature of the Sri Lankan state that facilitated the crisis’s unfolding and to highlight the structural and temporal factors at play.
+I will further discuss the political transformation of the conflict over a specific period, culminating in its controversial conclusion in May 2009.

 Colonialism and Ethnic Conflict in Sri Lanka

-The British Governor had nominated members to the legislature based on ethnicity (Sinhala, Tamil, Muslim and Burger).[3]
+The British Governor had nominated members to the legislature based on ethnicity (Sinhala, Tamil, Muslim and Burgher).[3]

-With Sri Lanka’s independence in 1948, there was a clear sign of disarray within both the Tamilian and Sinhala leadership.
+With Sri Lanka’s independence in 1948, a clear sign of disarray emerged within both the Tamil and Sinhala leadership.
 Colonialization and British policies remain important factors in the ethnic conflict of Sri Lanka.[4]

 The assertion of Sinhala identity remained an important political goal for the Sri Lankan state.
-As a result, the identity creation of Sinhala began with palingenesis, the process of recreation of the past, using elements of the “origin” mythology.
+As a result, the creation of Sinhala identityย began with palingenesis, the process of recreating the past, using elements of the โoriginโ mythology.

-Shafi and Rashid write: “Sinhala, it was claimed, were decanted from Aryan migrants from Bengal in the fifth century BC; the arrival of their leader, Prince Vijaya, in Sri Lanka coincided with the death of the Buddha.”[5]
-As an ideological response, Tamils began asserting their pure Dravidian race, whose ancestors were of the Harappan civilizations of India and that they were the original inhabitants of Sri Lanka.
+Shafi and Rashid write: โSinhala, it was claimed, were decanted from Aryan migrants from Bengal in the fifth century BC; the arrival of their leader, Prince Vijaya, in Sri Lanka coincided with the death of the Buddha.โ[5] As an ideological response, Tamils began asserting their pure Dravidian heritage, claiming that their ancestors were part of the Harappan civilisations of India and that they were the original inhabitants of Sri Lanka.

 Sinhalese Only Bill of 1956